conda-forge/conda-forge.github.io/docs/maintainer/understanding_conda_forge/compilation-concepts.md

 `python` on Unixes, and `python.exe` on Windows; in both cases, typing `python` will execute it.
 Executables are usually installed into the `bin` directory.

-Shared libraries use `lib` prefix on Unixes, and `.so` suffix, except for macOS where they use `.dylib` suffix instead.
+Shared libraries use filenames with a `lib` prefix on Unixes, and `.so` suffix, except for macOS where they use `.dylib` suffix instead.
 They are installed into the `lib` directory.
 They often include a version string to indicate compatibility between different library versions.